 Within this context, in April 2023, the Commission adopted the Communication on a Cybersecurity Skills Academy, a policy initiative which aims to bring together existing initiatives on cyber skills and improve their coordination, with a view to bridging the cybersecurity talent gap and boosting competitiveness, growth and resilience in the EU.
 The ECSF constitutes the basis on which the Academy will define and assess relevant skills, monitor the evolution of the skill gaps and provide indications on the new needs.

-The impact and the future of the ECSF, as well as its role in the Academy, will be elaborated in the 2nd edition of the ENISA Cybersecurity Skills Conference, taking place in September 2023, in Segovia, Spain.
+The impact and the future of the ECSF, as well as its role in the Academy, were elaborated in the 2nd edition of the ENISA Cybersecurity Skills Conference, which took place in September 2023, in Segovia, Spain.

 More information about the ECSF